rjbultitude/theconditionalorchestra/README.md

 Refactor the display fns so that they're chained

-Refactor createMusicalScale and calls so that object with explicit values is passed in as args

-Consider program reflow where only one master set of frequencies is used for all instruments.
-In this scenario the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)

-Test offline, bad connection states (after refactor of handleNoGeoData fn)

 May need to Upgrade to google maps 3 : https://developers.google.com/maps/documentation/javascript/v2tov3

 ###Bugs

-Choral sound seems to be only one semitone apart
+No playback on 1st load Safari - might be ok now

 After stop fade out is louder than normal playback, firefox only

-No playback on 1st load Safari - might be ok now

-Minor - Sequencer onStep only counts the steps in one single pass rather than the loop

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[

-Add service worker for offline joy

-Write a blog piece about creating the musical scales
+No longer relevant - Sequencer onStep only counts the steps in one single pass rather than the loop